You can apply for a household parking permit if you live in a house or flat within a residents' priority parking scheme (ResPark) zone.

 - if you live in a House in Multiple Occupancy (HMO), you won't be eligible for a standard household permit, and will need to apply for an HMO parking permit

-You’ll be given a receipt number (starting ‘ZZ’) which you must include on your application form, to avoid a delay in receiving your permit.
+Once you've completed your payment, you’ll be given a receipt number (starting ‘ZZ’) which you must include on your application form to allow your application to proceed.

-Post your completed application form, together with any required evidence, to:FREEPOST RTEG-TYYU-KLTZ
+Email your completed application form, together with any required evidence, to email@example.com or post to:FREEPOST RTEG-TYYU-KLTZ

 City of York Council

 You can zoom in on the map to view the locations of residents' priority parking scheme (ResPark) zones in York.

 Click on individual zones to see more details.

 Use the map search bar to search by postcode or street name to see if your property falls within a ResPark zone.

 You can have a permit for 3, 6, 9 or 12 months.
 The cost of your permit depends on how long you want the permit for.